nhirsch/mercadolibre.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 *YOUR_NEW_ACCESS_TOKEN* is now the access token required to interact with the APIs to list a real estate property.
 Keep in mind that this token will expire after the "expires_in" amount of seconds.
 Once expired your access token will no longer be valid and you will have to send a new request to the OAuth API to get a new access token.

-### Getting an access token for several users ### {#accesstokenseveralusers}
+### Getting an access token for other users ### {#accesstokenotherusers}

-If your APP will list properties **on behalf several users**, then follow the following steps to get an access token.
-However, **if you want your APP to list properties only on behalf your registered user**, then follow the steps in the [Getting an access token for your registered user section](#accesstokenregistereduser).
+If your APP will list properties **on behalf other users**, then follow the following steps to get an access token.
+However, **if you want your APP to list properties only on behalf your registered user**, then follow the steps in the previous [Getting an access token for your registered user section](#accesstokenregistereduser).

 Users on whose behalf you wish to list properties will have to grant permissions to allow your APP do so.
 This permission granting will only be needed once per user.
-To accomplish this, access the following URL:
+To accomplish this, the user who wants to grant this permission must access the following URL:

 <pre class="terminal">
  https://auth.mercadolibre.com.ar/authorization?response_type=code&client_id=YOUR_CLIENT_ID